deliveryhero/pipeline/README.md

 	// Create a pipeline that emits 1-6 at a rate of one int per second p := pipeline.Delay(ctx, time.Second, pipeline.Emit(1, 2, 3, 4, 5, 6))

-	// Use the BatchMultipleir to multiply 2 adjacent numbers together p = pipeline.ProcessBatch(ctx, 2, time.Minute, &processors.BatchMultiplier{}, p)
+	// Use the BatchMultiplier to multiply 2 adjacent numbers together p = pipeline.ProcessBatch(ctx, 2, time.Minute, &processors.BatchMultiplier{}, p)

 	// Finally, lets print the results and see what happened